gillian-guide/gillian-guide.github.io/docs/en/resources/mod-dependencies.md

 ## [ScriptHookDotNet](https://github.com/HazardX/gta4_scripthookdotnet/)

 !!! warning "Compatibility"
-    Compatible with all game versions, although with caveats - see notes below.
+    - Compatible with all game versions.
+    - See [Getting ScriptHookDotNet and IV-SDK .NET to work on Linux](#getting-scripthookdotnet-and-iv-sdk-net-to-work-on-linux) if running Linux.

 ScriptHookDotNet is used to run scripts written in any .NET language.
 Not to be confused with [IV-SDK .NET](#iv-sdk-net).